baterson/pathfinding-visualizer/README.md

 - TypeScript
 - Pathfinding Algorithms (A*, BFS, DFS, Dijkstra)

-## Features
+## Run locally

- - Interactive Visualization: Clear representation of algorithms on a live grid.
-- Speed Control: Adjust execution speed, pause, and rewind.
-- Creating Obstacles: Build walls and set their weight to customize problem conditions.
+- `npm install` - install dependencies
+- `npm run dev` - run a dev server

 ## Contribution

 If you have ideas for improvements or want to contribute to the project, please feel free to fork the repository, make your changes, and submit pull requests.
-We welcome contributions from the community to make this project even better.

 ## License